singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 The pyramid looked like this.
 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%201/Hologram-Pyramid.png" width="320"></p>

 The pandemic is one of the primary reasons this idea was thought of.
 The hologram beside one's computer could work both as a decorative piece with a purpose.

 As HoloSent will usually be placed close to your laptop/other device that you want to analyse the messages from.
 While there is a risk of water ruining the device, the other gadgets that are likely in its vicinity are not water-proof either.
 The purpose of the HoloSent it to just be an additional buddy to our overworked users, hence it does not have any emergency requirements.
+The idea of using a hologram as opposed to the smartphone screen to communicate using light appeared interesting, which is why I went ahead with this approach.

 ## Part F. Record